yanamlnk/gradle-notes/contents/12-maven-notes/README.md

 About `pluginManagement` element:
 You can add and configure plugins either in `plugins` section of the POM, or in `pluginManagement` section.
 The difference is that by adding the plugin in the `pluginManagement` section, it becomes available to this POM, and all inheriting child POMs.
 Then in child POM, you don't need to duplicate the configurations.

-You can read more about configuring plugins [here](https://maven.apache.org/guides/mini/guide-configuring-plugins.html).
+:mag_right: *You can read more about configuring plugins [here](https://maven.apache.org/guides/mini/guide-configuring-plugins.html).*

 ### Multi-project
 - A multi-module project contains an aggregator POM (the POM where all submodules listed), and the submodules (projects).